Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Introduction

 \subsection{Related works}

 \paragraph{Constrained GPs.} In order to completely define a GP, a mean function and a covariance function (or a kernel as defined in the dedicated literature) are required.
 These functions define the mathematical properties of the prior estimate, thus yielding an automatic satisfaction of the problem constraints if desired.
 The nature of these constraints can be set by physical specifications of the modelling problem, still no unique rule-of-thumb exists for incorporating them in the mean and/or kernel functions.
-Specific techniques to learn them from the data have been proposed in \emph{e.g.} \cite{Akian2022,Owhadi2022}.
+Specific techniques to learn them from the data have been proposed in \emph{e.g.} \cite{Akian2022,Owhadi2019,Hamzi2021}.
 Divergence-free random vector fields have been considered in \cite{Scheuerer2012} and used for Lagrangian flow particle simulation in \cite{Owhadi2023}.
 Additionally, interests in constraining GP priors to boundary conditions on the boundary of domains with different geometries have also emerged \cite{Dalton2024,Gulian2022,Solin2019}.
-In \cite{Gulian2022}, the boundary-constrained GPs are built from a particular structure based on Fourier expansions, whereas \cite{Solin2019} presents a spectral framework based on eigenfunctions of the Laplacian that is applicable to stationary base kernels.
-Other methods, such as \cite{Dalton2024}, define boundary-constrained GP kernels from multiplication of the base kernel with a symmetric function satisfying the boundary conditions.
-We present a general method, developed firstly by \cite{Gauthier2012}, that modifies any given GP with a continuous kernel to satisfy a null condition (also known as homogeneous Dirichlet condition in the context of partial differential equations (PDEs)) over a compact subset of its domain.
+In \cite{Gulian2022}, the BCGPs are built from a particular structure based on Fourier expansions, whereas \cite{Solin2019} presents a spectral framework based on eigenfunctions of the Laplacian that is applicable to stationary base kernels.
+Other methods, such as \cite{Dalton2024}, define BCGP kernels from multiplication of the base kernel with a symmetric function satisfying the boundary conditions.
+Our chosen method, developed firstly by \cite{Gauthier2012}, modifies any given GP with a continuous kernel to satisfy a null condition (also known as homogeneous Dirichlet condition in the context of partial differential equations (PDEs)) over any compact subset of its domain.
+We provide an associated numerical method for scalability of this procedure under different choices of the probability measure.
+To our knowledge, this is the first time that such a general boundary-constraining method (adapted for computing kernel derivatives) is applied to an arbitrary continuous kernel (not only stationary) and under a complex definition of the arbitrary constraining set, such as the boundary of a NACA airfoil.